vrishti29/covid19-tweet-sentiment-analysis/README.md

 # Sentiment Analysis on Covid19 Tweets

 ## Overview
 The COVID-19 pandemic had a profound impact globally, and during that time, social media became a crucial platform for information sharing and communication.
 Millions of tweets were posted daily, reflecting public sentiment about the pandemic.

-This project focuses on analyzing those past tweets to understand how people felt about COVID-19 and build a classification model to predict the sentiment of the tweets .
+This project analyzes those tweets to understand how people felt about COVID-19 and to build a classification model to predict the sentiment of the tweets .

 ## Data Set

-The tweets have been pulled from Twitter and manual tagging has been done then.
-The names and usernames have been given codes to avoid any privacy concerns.

-The following information in provided in the dataset:
-1. Location 📍
-2. Tweet At 📅
-3. Original Tweet 🐦
-4. Sentiment 💬
+The dataset contains manually tagged tweets related to COVID-19.
+To ensure privacy, names and usernames have been anonymized.
+The dataset includes the following information:
+1. **Location 📍** : The geographical location from where the tweet was posted
+2. **Tweet At 📅** : The date on which the tweet was posted.
+3.**Original Tweet 🐦** :  The content of the tweet.
+4. **Sentiment 💬** : The sentiment of the tweet (Positive, Negative, Neutral).

 ## Data Analysis
+### Sentiment Distribution
 - In the data analysis part of the project, we started by examining the sentiment distribution in our dataset.
 We found that out of all tweets related to COVID-19, 18.7% were classified as neutral, 43.8% as positive, and 37.5% as negative.
+### Word Cloud
 - To get a sense of the most common words used in each category, we generated word clouds for the tweets in each sentiment category.
 The word clouds gave us a visual representation of the most frequent words used in each sentiment category, with larger words indicating higher frequency.
 Here are the word clouds for each category:
+### Frequent Locations
 - I further explored the data to determine the most frequent location of tweets.
 The most frequent location of tweets in the analyzed dataset are: London, England, United States, India, Australia, Canada.
+###
 - I also analyzed the most frequent hashtags and mentions in the dataset.
 The most frequently used hashtags were #coronavirus, #covid_19, #Coronavirus, #COVID2019, and #COVID19.
 The most frequently mentioned accounts were @realdonaldtrump, @youtube, @borisjohnson, @tesco, and @amazon.
+### Tweet Sentiment Timmeline

-- Lastly, I ploted a line chart of the numerr of tweets posted for different sentiments from Mid-March to Mid-April in the yaer 2020.
+- We ploted a line chart showing the number of tweets posted for different sentiments from mid-March to mid-April in the yaer 2020.

 Overall, these analyses provided valuable insights into the sentiment and content of COVID-19 related tweets, as well as the countries and accounts most commonly associated with these tweets.